 Discussion What does our translation achieve?
-First, it enlists methods from modal logic in the study of truth making - though not all questions are settled automatically, such as decidability or explicit axiomatization.
-But in addition, the translation has a clear philosophical point: truth maker semantics is entirely compatible with classical modal logic, refuting claims about irreducibility of its hyper-intensionality.
+First, it brings methods from modal logic to the study of truth making - though not all issues are settled automatically, such as decidability or axiomatization.
+But the translation also has a clear philosophical point: truth maker logic is entirely compatible with classical modal logic, thus refuting claims about irreducible hyper-intensionality.
+Moreover, our translation illustrates a genre: similar reanalyses can be given of other proposed hyperintensional semantics.
+Finally, this is not just rephrasing.
+In exploring metaphysics, an explicit modal logic might be a serious rival to classical logic reinterpreted via truth making, as it puts no linguistic constraints on how to reflect metaphysical structure.
+If we truly love something, why not give it its own new vocabulary?